 While numerous studies report results from specific simulations, those results cannot be directly generalized to estimate mass accretion rates for different systems.
 In contrast, the Park-Ricotti (PR) model~\citep{2013ApJ...767..163P} provides an effective BHL-based formula that enables straightforward calculation of the actual mass accretion rate for any system.
 In the PR model, the accretion rate is

-where $\rho_{\rm ion}$, $v_{\rm ion}$, and $c_{\rm ion}$ are the density, relative velocity, and sound speed in the ionized medium surrounding the black hole, all related to the corresponding interstellar medium quantities as described in \citet{2013ApJ...767..163P}.
-The PR model recovers the BHL rate at high $v_{\rm BH}$, predicts higher accretion at intermediate velocities, and predicts significantly lower accretion at low velocities \citep[see quantitative details in][]{2021MNRAS.505.4036S}.
+where $\rho_{\rm ion}$, $v_{\rm ion}$, and $c_{\rm ion}$ are the density, relative velocity, and sound speed in the ionized medium surrounding the black hole; these are related to the corresponding interstellar medium quantities as described in \citet{2013ApJ...767..163P}.
+The PR model recovers the BHL rate at high $v_{\rm BH}$, predicts higher accretion at intermediate velocities, and predicts significantly lower accretion at low velocities \citep[see Fig.~\ref{f-lambda} and][]{2021MNRAS.505.4036S}.
 Unlike the BHL model, the PR formulation does not require an additional suppression factor $\lambda$, as such effects are already incorporated.
 However, the PR model has its own limitations: it is a 2D axisymmetric model, which may miss important 3D effects (e.g., instabilities and anisotropic radiation feedback); it assumes that the radiation near the black hole is emitted isotropically, whereas the formation of optically thick structures near the black hole could change the angular dependence of the emission; the simulations in \citet{2013ApJ...767..163P} assume a surrounding medium density $> 10^2$~cm$^{-3}$, while in our case the interstellar medium density is lower, so the accretion process is likely less affected by radiation feedback.